 In March 2019, Huawei filed three defamation claims over comments suggesting ties to the Chinese government made on television by a French researcher, a broadcast journalist and a telecommunications sector expert.

-In May 2019, a Huawei Mediapad M5 belonging to a Canadian IT engineer in Taiwan was found to be sending data to servers in China without authorization, as the apps could not be disabled and continued to send data even after appearing to be deleted.
+In May 2019, a Huawei Mediapad M5 belonging to a Canadian IT engineer living in Taiwan was found to be sending data to servers in China without authorization.
+The apps responsible could not be disabled.

-In August 2019, Huawei collaborated with eyewear company Gentle Monster and released smartglasses.
+In August 2019, Huawei collaborated with eyewear company Gentle Monster to release smartglasses.

-In November 2019, Huawei initiated defamation lawsuits in France against a researcher, a TV presenter, and a production company, following the researcher's on-air statements asserting that Huawei was under the control of the Chinese state and the CCP.
+In November 2019, Huawei filed defamation lawsuits in France against a researcher, a TV presenter, and a production company, due to statements made on a TV show alleging Huawei's control by the Chinese state and the CCP.

-In November 2019, the Chinese ambassador to Denmark linked Huawei's 5G expansion with Chinese trade during meetings with Faroese politicians, raising concerns over Huawei's independence from the Chinese government.
+In November 2019, the Chinese ambassador to Denmark directly linked Huawei's 5G expansion with Chinese trade in meetings with Faroese politicians, threatening to drop a trade deal if Huawei was not allowed to build the national 5G network.

 In 2019, Huawei had the second most patents granted by the European Patent Office.